EvaMaeRey/ggchalkboard/README.md

 # {ggchalkboard} is an example of a ggplot2 extension theme, which features `update_geom_defaults` – the future is a bit more coordinated\!

 I do not consider myself very gifted when it comes to thematic choices in ggplot2.
-But I know that thematic choices can be ‘make or break’ when it comes to audience.
+But thematic choices can be ‘make or break’ when it comes to audience.
 And I do like chalkboards and think I can do a reasonable job mimicking their look.

 This in-progress theme extension package tries to capture some best practices for creating theme extensions.
 Unfortunately, due to my